 - Providing Messaging for Auto - Enable users to receive and reply to messages in the car.

 Important: Google takes driver distraction very seriously.
-There are specific design requirements your app must meet to qualify as an Auto app on Google Play.
+Your app must meet specific design requirements to qualify as an Auto app on Google Play.
 By adhering to these requirements, you can reduce the effort for building and testing your app.
 For more information, see Auto App Quality.